pryley/site-reviews/readme.txt

 - __Shortcodes__: Configurable shortcodes complete with full documentation
 - __Slack Integration__: Receive notifications in Slack when a review is submitted
 - __SPAM Protection__: Includes 5 layers of protection from spam!
 Built-in Honeypot, 6 CAPTCHA options (Cloudflare Turnstile, FriendlyCaptcha, hCaptcha, Procaptcha, reCAPTCHA v2 Invisible, and reCAPTCHA v3), Akismet, Blacklist, and Review limits
+- __SureCart Support__: Site Reviews integrates with your SureCart Products
 - __Templates__: Use the Site Reviews templates in your theme for full control over the HTML
 - __Translations__: Easily change any text of the plugin to your own in the settings.
 - __Verify Reviews__: Automatically request verification of new reviews